Callophrys/OhioLeps01/README.md

 DROP TABLE IF EXISTS user;
 DROP TABLE IF EXISTS role;
 DROP TABLE IF EXISTS county;
-DROP TABLE IF EXISTS region;
+DROP TABLE IF EXISTS countryRegion;
 DROP TABLE IF EXISTS state;
+DROP TABLE IF EXISTS stateRegion;
 DROP TABLE IF EXISTS country;
 DROP TABLE IF EXISTS continent;
 DROP TABLE IF EXISTS appconfig;